Super Resolution Microscopy: Articles & Links

 Piezo Stages, Nano-Positioning / Focusing Systems

 Super resolution microscopy (nanoscopy) refers to optical techniques that go beyond the diffraction limit.
 STED (stimulated emission depletion), STORM (stochastic optical reconstruction microscopy) are some of the latest, most promising techniques.
-Super resolution microscopes are very often used as tools for bio-research looking at proteins and biomolecules, they achieve resolution down to the 10 nanometer scale.
+Super resolution microscopes are very often used as tools for bio-research looking at proteins and biomolecules; they achieve resolution down to the 10 nanometer scale.

 More Information